 Who Is Liable?

 If a blood transfusion mistake caused your injuries or the injuries or death of a loved one, the specific facts and evidence of your case will determine any potentially liable parties.
 Negligent parties can include blood storage facilities, hospitals, and members of the transfusion team, including the supervising physicians (even if they do not physically administer the blood).

 Blood Transfusion Mistakes: Establishing Liability in Your Case

 As with all medical malpractice cases, establishing liability in a case involving a blood transfusion mistake may be a difficult task.
 It may not be obvious that a mistake happened and/or who made the mistake.
 Moreover, it is not always possible to sufficiently prove (i.e., through expert medical opinions and testimony) that: 1) the medical team made the alleged mistake; 2) and that said mistake directly caused harm to the patient.

-Berkowitz and Hanna LLC medical malpractice legal team has extensive experience reviewing and investigating potential medical malpractice cases and obtaining medical opinions regarding the facts, the applicable standard of medical care, and injury causation.
+Our committed medical malpractice legal team has extensive experience reviewing and investigating potential medical malpractice cases and obtaining medical opinions regarding the facts, the applicable standard of medical care, and injury causation.

 If you or a family member has suffered an injury due to a blood transfusion mistake, the medical bills and other expenses may be crippling.
 You may incur unexpected treatment and rehabilitation costs.
 Moreover, you can suffer lost income, lost future income, as well as the loss of a loved one’s companionship.